-You may download an application off this website, call, write, or stop by.
+You may download an application off this website, call, write, or stop by (see the "about us" tab for location addresses).
 Once completed, you may send it by email, mail, fax, or drop it off in person.
 Please see the contact us page for training center addresses and contact information.

 There is no fee to apply.

 What are the requirements to apply?

 You must be at least 18 years of age, an Alaskan Resident, have a valid Alaska drivers license, social security card, high school transcripts, physically capable of performing the work, and be drug free.
 Applicants will be required to undergo drug screening upon acceptance into the apprenticeship.